aeraposo/Data-440-Raposo/project_1.md

 ![urban areas](https://aeraposo.github.io/Data-440-Raposo/urban_areas_uga.png)<br/>

+I though it was interesting how settlements in Kumi seem to be clustered either on the side near Ngora, which boarders a body of water and is closer to the capital (Kampala) or are on the boarder of Ngora.
+Looking back, after completing accessability 2, I think the clusters on the Bukedea side are due to increased access to roads and health care.
+I'm interested to see the 3D plot to confirm my suspicions about population clustering by water on the Ngora side.
 **Adding transportation facilities & health care services**<br/>
 Next, I added transportation and health care services to the map of Kumi.
 I also chose to union Kumi with 2 neighboring districts- Ngora and Bukedea.
 By expanding my window, I was better able to visualize the infrastructure in and arround my selected district.
 These maps have many applications in community development and offer some insight into the economic and medical [crises](https://www.imf.org/en/News/Articles/2020/05/21/na052120-the-imfs-support-for-ugandas-health-care-the-vulnerable-businesses-and-stability) that have stricken this area in during the COVID-19 pandemic.<br/>
 - Making the maps: First, I dowloaded a dataset from the [Humanitarian Data Exchange (HDX)](https://data.humdata.org/dataset/uganda-road-network) and read it into R as a simple features object (sf).